 Every family and parenting situation is different.
-If you have a concern, you can put it in the child custody plan as long as your spouse agrees.
-In this section, you can, for example, require that your spouse raise your child in a certain religion, grant your family members the ability to take the children on your behalf, or anything else.
+If you have a special concern, you can put it in the child custody plan as long as your spouse agrees.
+In this section, you can, for example, require that your spouse give your child a specific religious upbringing, grant your family members the ability to take the children on your behalf, or anything else.
 Just keep in mind that a judge will need to review and approve your custody plan before it becomes legal whether you come to an agreement outside of court or with the support of a court.

 Does your child have special needs, like a medical or emotional condition?
 In this section, add any special considerations, like how often medication should be given or what accommodations should be available in each parent's home.

 Amending Your Child Custody Agreement